ninefifteen/SSRollingButtonScrollView/README.md

 	NSArray *myButtonTitles = [NSArray arrayWithObjects:@"0", @"1", @"2", @"3", @"4", @"5", @"6", @"7", @"8", @"9", nil];
 	```

 8. If you wish to change the default settings of the optional properties, do so at this time.
-The optional properties are:
+If this step is done, it must be done prior to step 9.
+The optional properties are shown below.
+A detailed description of these properties is located at the end of this document.

 	```objectivec
 	@property (nonatomic, strong) UIFont *buttonNotCenterFont;